AB-RCSC/rc-decision-support-tool_concept-library_dev/docs/_sources/02_dialog-boxes/03_23_mod_is.md

 ::::::{tab-item} In-depth
 ```{include} include/note_adapted_clarke_et_al_2023.md
 ```

 The instantaneous sampling model (IS) is an extension of the space-to-event model (STE; see {bdg-link-primary-line}`Space-to-event (STE)<https://ab-rcsc.github.io/rc-decision-support-tool_concept-library/02_dialog-boxes/03_22_mod_ste.html>`) that uses counts of animals in time-lapse images – instead of the area until an animal is first detected – to estimate density ({{ rtxt_moeller_et_al_2018 }}).
-As with the STE, all cameras in a randomly-deployed array are programmed to take time-lapse images at predefined intervals (e.g., every hour) to get instantaneous “snapshot” samples of the study area.
+As with the STE, all cameras in a randomly-deployed array are programmed to take time-lapse images at predefined intervals (e.g., every hour) to get instantaneous "snapshot" samples of the study area.
 During image processing, the number of animals in each photograph is recorded.
-Thus, the IS is essentially a series of fixed-area point counts ({{ rtxt_moeller_et_al_2018 }}): camera traps act as “standing observers” tabulating the number of individuals seen within a set area and time.
+Thus, the IS is essentially a series of fixed-area point counts ({{ rtxt_moeller_et_al_2018 }}): camera traps act as "standing observers" tabulating the number of individuals seen within a set area and time.

 The IS equation is as follows:
 ```{figure} ../03_images/03_image_files/clarke_et_al_2023_eqn_is1.png
 :align: center
 :width: 150px
 ```

 where *𝐽* is the total number of sampling occasions, *𝑀* is the total number of camera stations, and *𝑛<sub>𝑚𝑗</sub>* is the count of animals in the viewshed and *𝑎<sub>𝑚𝑗</sub>* is the area of the viewshed at station *𝑚* on sampling occasion *𝑗* ({{ rtxt_moeller_et_al_2018 }}).

 ## Simulations and Field Experiments

 The IS is relatively untested opposite its sister models.
 Simulations have shown that the IS is unbiased to animal movement speed or population size, so is applicable to slow- and fast-moving animals and to low- and high-density populations ({{ rtxt_moeller_et_al_2018 }}).
 When tested on a population of elk in Idaho, the IS produced a similar density estimate as an aerial survey, but which was less precise than both TTE- and STE-derived estimates ({{ rtxt_moeller_et_al_2018 }}).
 ::::::